 - Display social proof.
 Your social media follower counts and the number of times your content is shared.
 Use one of the many WordPress plugins to do this.

 - Limit the number of banner ads (remove them entirely if possible), especially those prominent banners above the fold.
 Google downgrades sites with a high number of prominent banner advertisements.
 There are other revenue sources with more potential.

-See my guide on what you need to know: How To Design Your Site And Make It Look Pretty.
+See my guide on what you need to know: How To Design A Blog

 The quality of links depends on the relevance, context and popularity of the site that is linking to you.
 The higher the quality of a site that links to you the more importance that link gets.

 How do you know if a site is a quality site?
 You can understand that by asking yourself these questions:

 - Does it rank in Google’s search results for relevant keywords phrases?

 - What’s the domain authority score of the website?